Shareuhack | OpenClaw + Claude Code Costs 2026: API Key vs Pro $20 vs Max $200 (After Subscription Cutoff)

 Cost Estimates for Three Usage Scenarios

-According to Anthropic's official data, the average developer spends $6/day on Claude Code API usage, with 90% spending under $12/day.
-Community reports on Reddit's r/ClaudeCode and Hacker News largely match this: daily feature work and debugging typically falls in the $5–$15 range, but large-scale refactors or multi-agent workflows can push daily costs to $30–$50.
+According to Anthropic's official cost page, across enterprise deployments the average cost is about $13 per developer per active day, with 90% staying under $30/day.
+Community reports on Reddit's r/ClaudeCode and Hacker News largely align: daily feature work and debugging typically falls in the $5-$15 range, but large-scale refactors or multi-agent workflows can push daily costs to $30-$50.

 Here are three typical scenarios: